FactomProject/factom-docs/api/includes/_factomd-api.md

  The output will also be JSON.

- The right panel will contain the curl commands you'll need to run in your terminal, as well as the JSON structures of the request and response.
-The JSON structs detail the required parameters for each call.
+The right panel contains example requests and responses, with the ability to view requests as either cURL commands or JSON structures.
+The requests will detail the required parameters for each call.

 ## directory-block